data-and-visualization/Intro2R/README.md

 # Intro2R
-[TESTING] Supporting datasets and files for our Intro to R workshop.
+Supporting datasets and files for our Intro to R workshop.

 # README